Polička: Etymology

 Polička was founded in the area of meadows and forests called Napolickach, which most likely meant "on the plains", and the town's name was derived from this local name.

 Geography

 Polička is located about 14 km west of Svitavy and 49 km southeast of Pardubice.
 It lies in the Svitavy Uplands.
+The highest point is at 650 m above sea level.
 It is situated on the borderline of historical lands of Bohemia and Moravia.
-The Bílý brook flows through the town and supplies Synský pond in the centre of the town.
+The brook Bílý potok flows through the town and supplies Synský pond in the centre of the town.

 History

 Until 1200, the area was under the administration of the Praemonstratensian monastery in Litomyšl.
 Polička was founded in 1265 by King Ottokar II of Bohemia to defend the country's trading route from Moravia to Bohemia through dense forests.
 On 27 September 1265, Ottokar II issued a decree in which he ordered the lokator Conrad of Lewendorf to take care of setting up the new town.

 In the first decades of its existence, the town was administered from the Svojanov Castle.
 In 1307, Polička was donated to Queen Elizabeth Richeza by her husband King Rudolf I and for next centuries became a dowry town, administered by Bohemian queens.
 During the reign of Charles IV, the town streets were paved, stone houses built, and the town fortified.

 In 1421, Polička was taken by Jan Žižka and afterwards plundered by one of Hungarian armies of Sigismund.
 After the Hussite Wars, Germans were expelled and Polička became a purely Czech town.